By: Sharon Aron Baron

-Oh, and don’t forget that last year I first wrote the story about Charter Schools USA Founder Jonathan Hage who along with his wife Sherry, who is the Chief Academic Officer, sends all four of their children to Pine Crest Schools – a private school.
+Oh, and don’t forget that I first wrote the story about Charter Schools USA Founder Jonathan Hage last year, who, along with his wife Sherry, the Chief Academic Officer, sends all four of their children to Pine Crest Schools – a private school.
 Tuition for four children at Pine Crest Schools costs over $100,000 a year.
 Sure, you can give me that song and dance about school choice and whatever, but their school choice says to me, “Hey, my schools aren’t good enough for my own kids.”
 That’s what it says.
 And he’s making money off our own kids in the meantime.
 Yacht 2 Yacht 3

 In Kings Point!
 At the Sports Complex!

 The school is called Doral Academy.
-So, let me get this straight: we want a charter school here in Tamarac that was just rated a a B named for a City in Miami?
+Let me get this straight: we want a charter school here in Tamarac that was just rated a B named for a City in Miami?

-The City never authorized a study to justify if there were kids here that needed a another school so close, because a just a mile away JP Taravella, another high school, is currently accepting reassignments because it’s under-enrolled.
+The City never authorized a study to justify if there were kids here that needed another school so close because just a mile away, JP Taravella, another high school, is currently accepting reassignments because it’s under-enrolled.